-Please call 01785 828 916 between 2pm and 3.30pm to enquire about your test results as our reception staff will have more time to deal with your request between these times.
+Please call after 11am to enquire about your test result as our reception team will have more time to deal with your request after this time.

 When you take your test you will be told how long it will be before the results are returned to the practice.

 It is your responsibility to check your results and to make an appointment to discuss them with your doctor if your are advised to do so.

 The practice has a strict policy regarding confidentiality and data protection and we will only release test results to the person to whom they relate unless that person has given prior permission for the release of this data or they are not capable of understanding the results.

 Below is an approximate guide to how long results can take to come through.

 Usual Time for Results